hausdorff/pipeline/README.md

 ### How does it work? ###

 The **front end** servers receive REST requests.
-The servers then examine the path to identified the desired operation.
+The server that receives the request examines the path to identify the desired operation.
 Based on the operation, the front end server forwards the request - and some additional information - to one of a partitioned set of **plan** servers.

 The plan server then look at the forwarded request and creates a computation plan.
 Next it begins executing it.
-Generally the computation plan describe sending messages to a sequence of servers that will process the message.
+Generally the computation plan describe sending messages to a sequence of servers - the pipeline **stages** - that will process the message.

+A pipeline stage may perform a variety of functions; in the current prototype some pipeline stages can perform data modification and lookup and others stages can execute javascript.

-Once a computation plan as been executed and there is a result, the server that computed the result forwards a message back to the original front end server which then relays the response to the client.
+Once a computation plan as been executed and there is a result, the server that computed the result will send a message back to the original front end server which then relays the response to the client.

-Requests made between servers (that are stages in the computation plan) are essentially one-way messages.
+Requests made between pipeline stages are essentially one-way messages.
 Here we simulate that with HTTP POST operations that immediately return a 201.
-In the

 ### What is next? ###

 There are two main missing enhancements that we plan to work on next:

 1. Parallel/join operations in the computational plan.
 This would is simply enabling a computation to send multiple outbound messages.
-2. Enabling HTTP2.
+2. Enabling HTTP2 between pipeline stages.
 Since restify supports HTTP2 this should be fairly straightforward.

 ### How to build and run the server ###